calumrees99/home-projects/azure-web-app-github-cd/README.md

 # azure-web-app-github-cd

-!!!
-This Demo does not work in the format the code is in.
-In order for this to work, the application must be stored in the root of the repository !!!
+❗❗❗ This Demo does not work with the current folder structure.
+In order for this to work, the application must be stored in the root of the repository ❗❗❗

 ### Description
 This project is to deploy an azure web app service which has github continuous deployment enabled.
 The sample application is a .net 7 sample application created using the below command: